CZ-NIC/dns-probe/doc/Running.rst

-The service takes a parameter ``<FILE>`` which is a name of configuration file located at ``/etc/dns-probe-<BACKEND>/<FILE>.conf`` that contains command line parameters for DNS probe instance.
+The service takes a parameter ``<FILE>`` which is a name of configuration file located at ``/etc/dns-probe-<BACKEND>/<FILE>.conf`` that contains command line parameters for DNS Probe instance.
 Without this file the *systemd* service will fail.
 Installation from packages supplies a default configuration file at ``/etc/dns-probe-<BACKEND>/probe.conf`` which looks like this: